Lagunitas Creek

 Lagunitas Creek is a 24 mi northward-flowing stream in Marin County, California.
-It is critically important to the largest spawning runs of endangered coho salmon (Oncorhynchus kisutch) in the Central California Coast Coho salmon Evolutionary Significant Unit (CCC ESU).
+It is critically important to the largest spawning runs of endangered coho salmon (Oncorhynchus kisutch) in the Central California Coast Coho salmon Evolutionary Significant Unit.

 The stream's headwaters begin on the northern slopes of Mount Tamalpais in the Coast Range and terminate in southeast Tomales Bay, 1.5 mi northwest of Point Reyes Station, California.
 Lagunitas Creek feeds several reservoirs on Mt.
 Tamalpais that supply a major portion of the county's drinking water.

 History

 To the Coast Miwok the stream was known as Tokelalume, then by the Spanish as Arroyo de San Geronimo, then Daniels creek.
 Now the "San Geronimo" survives only as the San Geronimo Creek tributary.
 The modern name, Lagunitas Creek, is derived from the several "lagunitas" (Spanish for "little lakes") which have now been turned into reservoirs by dams in the upper watershed.
-It was once known as Paper Mill Creek because Samuel P. Taylor built a paper mill on the creek in Taylorville.
+It was once known by the alternate name Paper Mill Creek, named for Samuel P. Taylor's paper mill on the creek in Taylorville.
 This mill, the Pioneer Paper Mill, was built in 1856, the first in California.
+Both "Lagunitas" and "Paper Mill" were used for names of the creek from the nineteenth and well into the twentieth century, with some older literature specifying that Paper Mill Creek was formed by the confluence of Lagunitas and White's Creek (an alternate name for San Geronimo Creek).